Breaking better: How imperfections increase fracture resistance in architected lattices: Discussion

-In the reported experiments, the presence of a small number of missing struts did not affect the location or mechanism of crack initiation.
-In all tested specimens, both regular and imperfect, fracture consistently initiated at the notch root, where the stress concentration is highest.
-This observation indicates that, for the specific configurations considered herein, local imperfections placed away from the notch root do not significantly interfere with the initiation process.
-However, this result is not necessarily general.
-Some imperfections located closer to the notch root could modify the local stress field and potentially influence the onset of failure.
-Moreover, as the number of imperfections increases, the likelihood of one occurring near the notch becomes higher, which could compromise the robustness of crack initiation.
-These considerations highlight the need for further investigation into how the position and density of imperfections influence the early stages of fracture.
+It is worth highlighting that, in our experiments, the presence of a small number of missing struts did not affect the location or mechanism of crack initiation.
+In all tested specimens, both regular and imperfect, fracture consistently initiated at the notch root, where the stress concentration is expected to be highest.
+This observation indicates that, for the specific six configurations considered herein, local imperfections placed one unit cell or more away from the notch root do not significantly interfere with the initiation process.
+This result is not necessarily general, as some imperfections located closer to the notch root could modify the local stress/strain fields and potentially influence the onset of failure.

-The results of this study suggest that local imperfections -- typically seen as detrimental -- can, in some cases, enhance fracture performance.
-In particular, the increased work to failure in imperfect specimens shows that small disruptions to the lattice topology can alter crack propagation while preserving strength and crack initiation.
-This observation points to the potential of defect engineering as a strategy to improve toughness in architected materials, echoing ideas explored in bioinspired and damage-tolerant designs where irregularities are used to guide or deflect cracks~\cite{SCHNEIDER2025}.
-The present findings support the notion that crack path control, through deliberate confined geometric variation, may serve as a useful design principle for improving robustness in lattice-based structures.